 Letters: If you see A, B, C, or D, etc, this means that we found your business displayed in the Local Pack on Google or Bing.

-Numbers: If you see a number then this is the overall ranking position on the search engine.
+Numbers: If a number is displayed, this is the overall ranking position on the search engine.

 See below to find out how we calculate your ranking when there are local pack and organic results.

-‘Change’ column: This displays whether the keyword has changed ranking position since the last time the report was run.
+‘Change’ column: This shows whether the keyword has changed ranking position since the last time the report was run.
 There are several symbols we use here:

-Here is a breakdown of other information you may see in the rankings table:
+Here's a handy overview of other information you may see in the rankings table:

 Org: These are organic ranking results for the URL (website address) that you provided.

-3rd: These are search results that mention your business name but aren't your website.
-Typically these results display for brand-name searches for a business; if a business has a listing on a 3rd party site (e.g. Yelp.com, Facebook) then their Yelp or Facebook listing will appear in the search results on Google.
+3rd: These are search results that mention your business name, but aren't your website.
+Typically these results display for brand-name searches for a business.
+If a business has a listing on a third-party site (e.g. Yelp.com, Facebook), their Yelp or Facebook listing will appear in the search results on Google.
 We are able to identify these rankings by scanning the results for the business name.

-KP: You may see 'KP' under ‘Type’ in your Rank Checker report.
-This stands for 'Knowledge Panel'.
-For more information for this read our FAQ.
+KP: You may see 'KP' under ‘Type’ in your Rank Checker report — this stands for 'Knowledge Panel'.
+For more information on this, read our FAQ.

 Blended vs Unblended Results

-For information on Unblended vs, Blended results read our FAQ on this.
+For information on Unblended vs. Blended results read our FAQ.

 What do the search results look like?

-To see what these what the different results look like in search engines, read out FAQ on this.
+To see what the results look like in search engines, read our FAQ.